 Created by Richard Levinson & William Link

-The character and the series stood in sharp contrast to the other series about an African-American private eye that debuted that same season -- SHAFT.
+The character and the series stood in sharp contrast to the other series about an African-American private eye that debuted that same season -- Shaft.
 In fact, Levinson and Link may not have conceived the character as black; McEachin just happened to be the actor who embodied the qualities they wanted.
-Only four 90-minute episodes were produced as part of NBC's Mystery Movie wheel and I remember next to nothing about them except I thought McEachin deserved better.
+Only four 90-minute episodes were produced as part of NBC's Mystery Movie wheel (and a pilot, previously aired) and I remember next to nothing about them except I thought McEachin deserved better.
 The show might have played better as a weekly hour rather than stretched to 90 minutes.

-| Table of Contents | Detectives A-L M-Z | Film | Radio | Television | Comics | FAQs |
+| Home | Detectives A-L M-Z | Film | Radio | Television | Web Comics | Comics | FAQs | Search |